yguitton/training-material/topics/galaxy-interface/tutorials/galaxy-intro-jupyter/tutorial.md

 - The menu bar at the top
 - The left side bar with, in particular, the **File Browser**
 - The main work area in the central panel

-The Jupyter notebook can be started from different points.
-You can either open a Jupyter notebook from a dataset in your history or from the *Visualize* tab in the upper menu.

 ## Start your first notebook